ah2355/PythonGraph/README.md

 # PythonGraph
 ***For Now This Is About Weather Report***

+UPDATE: Check the .env.example file to see how to format the .env file

 Trying  to import data (not from the file 'products.json') but from my database and show a visulization of it by a graph using python